 - Thermal shock resistance

-This is a property that tells which material gets heated very quickly.
+Specific heat is a property that tells which material gets heated very quickly.
 So Specific heat is the quantity of heat that we need to change 1 unit degree in unit mass.
-It is denoted by ‘S’ and unit is joule/kg Kelvin.
+It is denoted by ‘S’ and the unit is joule/kg Kelvin.

 - m= Mass